-- (1) For regulated activities with one acre or less of proposed earth disturbance the applicant shall provide written notification to the affected landowners describing the proposed regulated activity and proposed discharge(s), unless otherwise required by the municipality. - H. Areas located outside of the site (i.e., areas outside of the regulated activity) that drain through a proposed site are not subject to water quality and volume control, infiltration, stream channel protection, or peak flow rate control requirements (as presented in §§ 165-19, 165-20, 165-21 and 165-22).
-Drainage facilities located on the site shall be designed to safely convey flows from outside of the site through the site. - I. If site conditions preclude capture of runoff from limited portions of the disturbed area for achieving water quality volume control standards, stream channel protection standards, and the two-year storm event peak runoff rate reduction standards for new development required by this chapter, the applicant shall propose alternate methods to mitigate the bypass of the BMPs, subject to the approval of the Municipal Engineer.
-In no case shall resulting peak rate be greater than the predevelopment peak rate for the equivalent design storm. - J. For all regulated activities, erosion and sediment control BMPs shall be designed, implemented, operated, and maintained during the regulated activities (i.e., during construction) as required to meet the purposes and requirements of this chapter, to meet the erosion and sediment control requirements of the municipality, if applicable, and to meet all requirements under Title 25 of the Pa.
-Code and the Clean Streams Law. - K. For all regulated activities, permanent BMPs and conveyances shall be designed, implemented, operated, and maintained to meet the purposes and requirements of this chapter and to meet all requirements under Title 25 of the Pennsylvania Code, the Clean Streams Law, and the Storm Water Management Act. - L. The design of all BMPs and conveyances shall incorporate sound engineering principles and practices in a manner that does not aggravate existing stormwater problems as identified by the municipality.
-The municipality reserves the right to disapprove any design that would result in construction in an area affected by existing stormwater problems or continuation of an existing stormwater problem. - M. Existing wetlands, either on the site or on an adjacent property, shall not be used to meet the minimum design requirements for stormwater management or stormwater runoff quality treatment.
-Stormwater discharges to existing wetlands shall not degrade the quality or hydrologic integrity of the wetland. - N. Hotspot runoff controls.
-Specific structural or pollution prevention practices may be required, as determined to be necessary by the Municipal Engineer, to pretreat runoff from hotspots prior to infiltration.
-Following is a list of examples of hotspots: - (1) Vehicle salvage yards and recycling facilities; - (2) Vehicle fueling stations; - (3) Vehicle service and maintenance facilities; - (4) Vehicle and equipment cleaning facilities; - (5) Fleet storage areas (bus, truck, etc.);
+- H. Areas located outside of the Site (i.e., areas outside of the Regulated Activity) that drain through a proposed Site are not subject to water quality and volume control, infiltration, stream channel protection, or peak flow rate control requirements (as presented in Sections 305, 306, 307, and 308).
+Drainage facilities located on the Site shall be designed to safely convey flows from outside of the Site through the Site. - I. If Site conditions preclude capture of runoff from limited portions of the Disturbed Area for achieving water quality volume control standards, stream channel protection standards, and the 2-year, 5-year, and 10-year storm event peak runoff rate reduction standards for New Development required by this Ordinance, the Applicant shall propose alternate methods to mitigate the bypass of the BMPs, subject to the approval of the Municipality.
+In no case shall resulting peak rate be greater than the Predevelopment peak rate for the equivalent design storm. - J. For all Regulated Activities, erosion and sediment control BMPs shall be designed, implemented, operated, and maintained during the Regulated Activities (i.e., during construction) as required to meet the purposes and requirements of this Ordinance, to meet the erosion and sediment control requirements of the Municipality, if applicable, and to meet all requirements under Title 25 of the PA Code and the Clean Streams Law. - K. For all Regulated Activities, permanent BMPs and Conveyances shall be designed, implemented, operated, and maintained to meet the purposes and requirements of this Ordinance and to meet all requirements under Title 25 of the Pennsylvania Code, the Clean Streams Law, and the Storm Water Management Act. - L. The design of all BMPs and Conveyances shall incorporate sound engineering principles and practices in a manner that does not aggravate existing stormwater problems as identified by the Municipality.
+The Municipality reserves the right to disapprove any design that would result in construction in an area affected by existing stormwater problem(s) or continuation of an existing stormwater problem(s). - M. Existing wetlands, either on the Site or on an adjacent property, shall not be used to meet the minimum design requirements for stormwater management or stormwater runoff quality treatment.
+Stormwater discharges to existing wetlands shall not degrade the quality or hydrologic integrity of the wetland.